 In April 2009, calling a market bottom after a CBS b-school prof lectured on prayer ("Contemplating Recovery.")

-For, Barron's I wrote Q&As based on interviews with portfolio managers, executives, investors and market experts.
+Barron's Q&As by Dimitra DeFotis based on interviews with portfolio managers, executives, investors and market experts.
 A small selection:

 Franklin Templeton's Mark Mobius talked in 2013 about China, Africa, smallcaps, and Bitcoin.